 Have you ever been browsing your favorite website and all the sudden an ad with content from a previously visited site appears?
 How did they do that?
 How do they know that you’ve shown interest in that product/service?
 How can this placement of targeted ads be beneficial?
 Enter the world of digital retargeting.
 Retargeting is the practice of serving ads to users based on prior engagement with your website.
-I feel it’s best explained by April when Ron poses a question about how he’s being targeted.

 How Retargeting Works:

 When someone visits a website an anonymous browser cookie gets activated.
 The cookie will store the site visit and when that visitor leaves, that cookie lets retargeters know when that bounced visitor appears on another site.
 If there is available ad space, a bid gets placed securing that ad space before the page loads.
 The entire process occurs within a fraction of a second.

 What Is A Cookie & Where Did They Get Their Name:

 Cookies are small text files that are stored on your computer by websites for various reasons.
 In the case of retargeting they are used to track your movements and clicks while browsing.
 The name originates from the fairy tale about two children called Hansel and Gretel.
 The children were able to mark their trail through the dark forest by dropping cookie crumbs behind them so they could see where they had been.
 Comparing the two objectives of the cookie in each scenario it makes sense why they are called cookies.

 Is Retargeting An Invasion Of Privacy: